-Hydrometers indicating density of mineral oils or of sulphuric acid.
+Hydrometers indicating density or specific gravity of mineral oils or of sulphuric acid.

 Hydrometers indicating per cent of sulphuric acid.

 Instruments in addition to the above are later to be included in those regularly admitted for test, but until further notice instruments other than the above should not be submitted for test without previous arrangement being made.